I donāt know about you, but lately, me and some friends have been hooked on a feeling. And not the good kind.

 1942 = Judy Sheindlin = American judge and television host

-1956 = Carrie Fisher = American actress and screenwriter
+1956 = Carrie Fisher = American actor and writer

 1976 = Andrew Scott = Irish actor